There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 It is also important to understand that transfer rates can be expressed in terms of total data rate (including overheads, like ATM cell tax, and IP packet header data), or payload data rate (the resulting download rate for the data you actually wanted to transfer).

-By way of analogy, you might think of this as the speed at which you can drive somewhere - something which is constrained by the speed limit, traffic signals, and the potential presence of other cars on the road (and consequent traffic jams!).
+By way of analogy, you might think of this as the speed at which you can drive somewhere - something that is constrained by the speed limit, traffic signals, and the potential presence of other cars on the road (and consequent traffic jams!).

 The factors that affect download performance are varied and latency, packet loss, and transfer rate are interdependent.